 Dyscalculia is listed as “an alternative term used to refer to a pattern of difficulties characterized by problems processing numerical information, learning arithmetic facts, and performing accurate or fluent calculations.”

-If it is important to you that the terms dyslexia, dysgraphia, or dyscalculia are used in the official report, it may be wise to check with your diagnostician prior to doing the official assessment if they are comfortable using these terms as alternate terms for the specific learning disorder if such a diagnosis is warranted.
-Do make sure that any specific learning disability or specific learning disorder diagnosis does not just give the broad designation, but also spells out which of the sub-areas were found to be problematic for your student and suggestions are provided for appropriate interventions and accommodations.
+If it is important to you that the terms dyslexia, dysgraphia, or dyscalculia are used in the official report, it may be wise to check with your diagnostician prior to doing the official assessment.
+You will want to find out if they are comfortable using these terms as alternate terms for the specific learning disorder if such a diagnosis is warranted.
+Do make sure that any specific learning disability or specific learning disorder diagnosis does not just give the broad designation, but also spells out which of the sub-areas were found to be problematic for your student and make sure that suggestions are provided for appropriate interventions and accommodations.
 These sub-areas should drive intervention planning and specific IEP (Individualized Education Program) goals.

 At Wings to Soar Online Academy, we work with you to create a customized package that includes the programs that are just right for your unique situation.
 If you have curriculum that is already working for a particular learning area, we respect that and don’t want you to feel you need to enroll in more than you need with us.
 We want to come alongside you to help you fill in the gaps of what isn’t working.
 Please explore the following menu of possible online programs that we offer at Wings to Soar that we could include in your child’s Path to Success™ Personalized Learning Plan.